jnozzi/cocoadev.com/markdown/NSScrollView.md

 M<nowiki/>yDocumentView.m

 // ...
-- (void)setFrame:(General/NSRect)frameRect
+- (void)setFrame:(NSRect)frameRect
 {
 	/* let self (= document view of the scroll view) always stay at zero/zero position within the content view�s coordinate system;
-	 the scrolling is done anyway just by moving the content view�s bounds */ frameRect.origin = General/NSZeroPoint;
+	 the scrolling is done anyway just by moving the content view�s bounds */ frameRect.origin = NSZeroPoint;
 	[super setFrame:frameRect];
 }
 // ...

-For better understanding: The scrollview usually (unless you use rulers) contains three subviews, the two scrollers and the content view (an instance of <code>General/NSClipView</code>), which itself then contains the document view (an instance of a subclass of <code>General/NSView</code>).
+For better understanding: The scrollview usually (unless you use rulers) contains three subviews, the two scrollers and the content view (an instance of <code>NSClipView</code>), which itself then contains the document view (an instance of a subclass of <code>NSView</code>).

 For some (to me not clear) reasons the scrollview�s mechanisms set the document view�s frame origin to a negative y-coordinate (in some way but not easily predictably related to the scrollview�s size) and then achieves scrolling by setting the content view�s bounds origin to some value between the document view�s frame origin and higher.